Nostalgia: Forms of nostalgia

 Decade nostalgia existed by the 1930s, when there was nostalgia for the 1890s.
-Subsequently there has been, amongst others, 1970s nostalgia and 1980s nostalgia.
+Subsequently, there has been, amongst others, 1970s nostalgia and 1980s nostalgia.
 There may be nostalgia for a decade before the end of that decade.
-Decade nostalgia breaks nostalgia into blocks which may cut across genre boundaries, and which may not reflect the actual dates of changes in culture.
+Decade nostalgia breaks nostalgia into blocks which may cut across genre boundaries and which may not reflect the actual dates of changes in culture.

+Anemoia, also known as vicarious nostalgia or historical nostalgia, is nostalgia for a moment that occurred prior to, or outside of, the span of one's memory.

 Nostalgia cycle

 It has been argued that there is a nostalgia cycle.
-Various durations of this cycle have been alleged, including epicycles (ie nostalgia for the last nostalgia cycle).
-It has been said that, if a twenty year nostalgia cycle applied, then 1980s nostalgia would have ended circa 2010.
-In 2016, it was said that this had not happened, and that a twenty year nostalgia cycle did not appear to apply.
-It has been said that, if one believed in nostalgia cycles, then the popularity of Mad Men in the 2010s would require 1960s nostalgia to follow a forty year nostalgia cycle.
-It has been argued that the nostalgia cycle has been disrupted, and thus has ceased to exist, or changed its duration to become longer or shorter; and it has been argued that cable television and the internet are what disrupted it.
-It has also been argued that the nostalgia cycle never existed, and that belief in its existence is based on cherry-picked evidence.
+Various durations of this cycle have been alleged, including epicycles (i.e., nostalgia for the last nostalgia cycle).
+Reynolds said that, if a twenty-year nostalgia cycle applied, then 1980s nostalgia would have ended c.
+2010.
+In 2016, Chaney said that this had not happened, and that a twenty-year nostalgia cycle did not appear to apply.
+It has been said that, if one believed in nostalgia cycles, then the popularity of Mad Men in the 2010s would require 1960s nostalgia to follow a forty-year nostalgia cycle.
+It has been argued that the nostalgia cycle has been disrupted, and thus has ceased to exist, or changed its duration to become longer or shorter; and it has been argued that cable television and the Internet are what disrupted it.
+Wickman argued that the nostalgia cycle never existed, and that belief in its existence is based on cherry-picked evidence.